Quick Navigation

 Restraining The Female In Her Kennel And Leaving The Male Dog Outside

-Are you out of space or many open rooms, confine the female dog in one room and the male dog outdoors until the female’s heat has passed?
+If you are out of space or have many open rooms, confine the female dog in one room and the male dog outdoors until the female’s heat has passed.

 Ensure there is a fence around the outside area to prevent the male dog from leaving the property.